docker/docs/engine/getstarted-voting-app/index.md

 #### deploy key

-The `deploy` key is new in v.3, and allows you to specify various properties of a swarm deployment.
+The `deploy` key allows you to specify various properties of a swarm deployment.

 For example, the voting app configuration uses this to